EmmaTheFemma/StockInvestWeb/src/blog/2022-04-02-citycon-stock-analysis.md

 <br>
 <p>
-    If you buy the stock at the price of 6,89 €EUR and divide it, by the 2021 NAV EPRA you get something like 0.6 so about 0.4 or 40% less than what the properties are valued at.
+    If you buy the stock at the price of €6,95 EUR and divide it, by the 2021 EPRA NAV you get something like 0.58 so about 0.42 or 42% less than what the properties are valued at.
 </p>

 <br>
 <p>
     I don’t quite know how to value real estate, so I’ve just assumed that
     <a href="https://www.epra.com/" target="_blank">EPRA</a>
-    probably are not 40% incorrect in their valuation of the properties.
+    probably are not 42% incorrect in their valuation of the properties.
 </p>

 <br>